RomanKomissarovI/SquareSolver-/README.md

 This is Square Solver - the command line program, which can solve quadratic equations.
 This program will be very useful for you, if you're in seventh grade and don't know what mathematics is.
 ### How to install the program?
-1. Install the project zip-file
+1. download the project zip-file
 ![](/zipss.png)
 2. Unzip downloaded file.
 3. Go to Windows Terminal.
 For this enter in search 'Windows Terminal' and open this.